Showing posts sorted by relevance for query Nude & Naked. Sort by date Show all posts

 In many places the words may correctly be used interchangeably.
 In law, a nude and a naked contract are the same, a pact which is unenforceable because if doesn’t possess all the elements required to be valid.
 The legal maxim nuda pactio obligationem non parit signifies a naked promise which is a promise without anything being provided in return.
 Nuda pactio obligationem non parit thus does not create a legal obligation.

-Kenneth Clark.
-The Nude: A Study in Ideal Form.
-Bollingen Series, New York, Pantheon Books, 1956.
+The Nude: A Study in Ideal Form (1956) by Kenneth Clark, Bollingen Series, Pantheon Books, New York, 1956.

-Kenneth Clark, a cultural elitist of a kind now perhaps either extinct or rendered silent by a less deferential culture, opened The Nude: A Study in Ideal Form (1956) by noting naked implied something embarrassing yet nude “… carries, in educated usage, no uncomfortable overtone”.
-Clark’s view was there were works of art in which there were nudes but other depictions were just variations of nakedness for whatever purpose.
-The nude, he concluded, "…is not the subject of art, but a form of art."
-In other word, the models in men's magazines were photographed in a state of nakedness while the women rendered in fine art were part of the tradition of the nude.
-Photographers who thought their work artistic didn't agree and the onset of cultural relativism means such debates no longer happen.
+In other words, the models in men's magazines were photographed naked while figures rendered in fine art were part of the tradition of the nude.
+Photographers who thought their work artistic didn't agree and the onset of cultural relativism means such debates, whatever opinions may be held, are now rare.
 However, the adoption by some that nude was something to used exclusively about works of art dates only from the eighteenth century, a movement led by critics and the commercial art industry which wanted the English market again to start buying the many nudes available for sale but which, even before the Victorian era, had fallen from fashion.

 New York Magazine, February 2008 (Spring Fashion Issue).

 Bert Stern’s (1929-2013) nude photo shoot of Marilyn Monroe (1926–1962) was commissioned by Vogue magazine and shot over three days, some six weeks before her death.
 In book form, the images captured were compiled and published as The Last Sitting (first edition, William Morrow and Company (1982) ISBN 0-688-01173-X).
 Stern reprised his work in 2008 with Lindsay Lohan, the photographs published in February 2008’s spring fashion issue of New York magazine.
 Stern chose the medium of forty-six years earlier, committing the images to celluloid rather than using anything digital.
 The reprised sessions visually echoed the original with a languorous air though the diaphanous fabrics were draped sometimes less artfully than all those years ago.
-He later expressed ambivalence about the shoot, hinting regret at having imitated his own work but the photographs remain an exemplar of Lohanary.
+He later expressed ambivalence about the shoot, hinting regret at having imitated his own work but the photographs remain an exemplar of peak-Lohanary.

-Lindsay Lohan, Playboy magazine, January/February 2012.
+Lindsay Lohan, Playboy magazine cover, January/February 2012.

 Nudity & nakedness are defined by both context & circumstances.
 The cover photograph for Lindsay Lohan's 2012 Playboy shoot was, in the narrow technical sense, ambiguous because the chair could have been concealing a pair of delicate lace knickers.
-However, because of the nature of the publication, this is a nude shot (shoes don't count; everybody knows that).
+Importantly, even though there are stilettos on the feet, this is still a nude shot because, in this context, shoes don't count; everybody knows that.

 Tuesday, May 2, 2023